tomaskrupka/Gripper/docs/about.md

 # Automating the Browser with Gripper

-Prior to creating a browser automation agent, the target must be manually reverse-engineered, resulting in some kind of a  proof-of-concept prototype.
+Prior to creating a browser automation agent, the target must be manually reverse-engineered, resulting in a proof-of-concept prototype.
 The next step is turning the prototype into a reliable agent.

 That is where Gripper fits into the workflow.